h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 By requiring the the default configuration to allow historic RADIUS/TLS, implementations will be compatible with both historic RADIUS/TLS connections, and with RADIUS/1.1 connections.
 It is therefore the only default setting which will not result in connection errors.

 Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to require RADIUS/1.1.
 The connections should be monitored after this change to ensure that the systems continue to remain connected.
-If there are connection issues, then the configuration should be reverted to using "allow", until such time as the connection problems have been resolved.
+If there are connection issues, then the configuration should be reverted to using allow both "radius/1.0" and "radius/1.1" ALPN strings, until such time as the connection problems have been resolved.

 We reiterate that systems implementing this specification, but which are configured with setting that forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
 Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
 That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.